How do you feel about change? Are you the kind of person who actively seeks it out? Or, like many of us, do you often find yourself resisting change?

 Sometimes we think we’ve accepted change, but resistance can be insidious.
 I’ve experienced this when I’ve moved jobs, for instance.
 Yes, I made the physical change to a new role, but I resisted the change in other ways.
 I held fast to the “old ways” – seemingly inconsequential things that made life more difficult than it needed to be.

 Examples include rebelling against new, unfamiliar procedures.
 At the time I thought I was doing it because the “old way” was better.
 But now I realize I was very subtly resisting my change in circumstance.
+My committments to my previous job were so strong and deep-rooted, that I had unconsciously created internal barriers to adopting the career move.

-Resistance to change also rears its ugly head when expectations aren’t met.
+Resisting change also rears its ugly head when expectations aren’t met.
 As a silly example, I recently went out for dinner with friends.
 I’d chosen my meal, and upon ordering, was told it wasn’t available.
 It threw me off totally.
 I expected to have a certain meal.
 Not having it was an unexpected change.
 Eventually, I ordered something else and got on with life.
 But for a brief moment, the change knocked me off balance.

 Navigating the Complexities of Change